AshGw/AES-256/README.md

 <br>The methods available perform the usual operations like insertion, deletion , updating the database and more..

-6) to run more complex queries I've dedicated a query function that takes in *queries and returns the result fetched :
+6) to run more complex queries I've dedicated a query function that takes in *queries and returns the result fetched
-Set you query :
 ```python
 query1 = 'SELECT COUNT(*) AS cc ,content FROM Classified WHERE key = "#5482A" ORDER BY cc DESC '
 print(connect.query(query1))